ibmjstart/bluemix-wordpress/README.md

 ---
 # Configure Your Site
-1. After your application starts, go to it at http://&lt;your-hostname&gt;.mybluemix.net.
+1. After your application starts, open it in a web browser (typically at a URL like http://&lt;your-hostname&gt;[.your-region].mybluemix.net.
 2. Follow the steps to configure your WordPress website for the first time.

 ## Configure SendGrid